-Consequences of Anti-Doping Rule Violations ("Consequences"): An Athlete's or other Person's violation of an anti-doping rule may result in one or more of the following: (a) Disqualification means the Athlete's results in a particular Competition or Event are invalidated, with all resulting Consequences including forfeiture of any medals, points and prizes; (b) Ineligibility means the Athlete or other Person is barred on account of an anti-doping rule violation for a specified period of time from participating in any Competition or other activity or funding as provided in Article 10.14; (c) Provisional Suspension means the Athlete or other Person is barred temporarily from participating in any Competition or activity prior to the final decision at a hearing conducted under Article 8; (d) Financial Consequences means a financial sanction imposed for an anti-doping rule violation; and (e) Public Disclosure means the dissemination or distribution of information to the general public or Persons beyond those Persons entitled to earlier notification in accordance with Article 14.
+Consequences of Anti-Doping Rule Violations ("Consequences"): An Athlete's or other Person's violation of an anti-doping rule may result in one or more of the following: (a) Disqualification means the Athlete's results in a particular Competition or Event are invalidated, with all resulting Consequences including forfeiture of any medals, points and prizes; (b) Ineligibility means the Athlete or other Person is barred on account of an anti-doping rule violation for a specified period of time from participating in any Competition or other activity or funding as provided in Article 10.14; (c) Provisional Suspension means the Athlete or other Person is barred temporarily from participating in any Competition or activity prior to the final decision at a hearing conducted under Article 8; (d) Financial Consequences means a financial sanction imposed for an anti-doping rule violation or to recover costs associated with an anti-doping rule violation; and (e) Public Disclosure means the dissemination or distribution of information to the general public or Persons beyond those Persons entitled to earlier notification in accordance with Article 14.
 Teams in Team Sports may also be subject to Consequences as provided in Article 11.

-Contaminated Product: A productSource: An unforeseeable source of a Prohibited Substance, such as: ingestion of a medication that contains a Prohibited Substance that is not disclosed on the product label or in information available inat a reasonable Internet search; consumption of a food or drink, such as contaminated meat or water, that contains Prohibited Substance with no advance warning, disclosure or other basis to be aware of the possibility that it may contain a Prohibited Substance; exposure to a Prohibited Substance that was Used or possessed by a third person, either through the Athlete's direct physical contact with the third person or physical contact with objects touched or handled by the third person; or environmental contamination.
+Contaminated Source: An unforeseeable source of a Prohibited Substance, such as: ingestion of a medication that contains a Prohibited Substance that is not disclosed on the product label or in information available at a reasonable Internet search; consumption of a food or drink, such as contaminated meat or water, that contains Prohibited Substance with no advance warning, disclosure or other basis to be aware of the possibility that it may contain a Prohibited Substance; exposure to a Prohibited Substance that was Used or possessed by a third person, either through the Athlete's direct physical contact with the third person or physical contact with objects touched or handled by the third person; or environmental contamination.

-Decision Limit: The value of the above which a quantitative analytical result for a threshold substance Threshold Substance in a Sample, above which shall be reported as an Adverse Analytical Finding-shall be reported, as defined in the International Standard for Laboratories.
+Decision Limit: The value above which a quantitative analytical result for a Threshold Substance in a Sample shall be reported as an Adverse Analytical Finding134.